-For many people, the long flight to Australia represents a physical and emotional burden that requires good preparation and the ability to make the right choice, in the first place.
+For many people, facing a long flight to Australia represents a physical and emotional burden that requires good preparation and the ability to make the right choice, in the first place.

 What you need to know about flying to Australia

-There are many factors that need to be considered when it comes to booking a flight to Australia.
-They all have a different weight according to personal needs and expectations of each individual traveller.
-But all of us have one goal i.e. “Spend less for more value”.
+Many factors need to be considered when it comes to booking a flight to Australia.
+They all have a different weight according to personal needs and expectations of each traveller.
+But all of us have one goal, i.e. “Spend less for more value”.
 Here you can read how to find good value flights to Australia.